simon-frankau/keyboard-build/README.md

 Plates
 ======

-Edited original file (sourced from FIXME) in Inkscape.
+Edited original file (probably the same as http://deskthority.net/resources/file/1507) in Inkscape.
 On importing, scaled up by 25.4 to get appropriate inch sizes.
 All I did was remove the plate holes for keys I'm not using (since I'm not adding a cosmetic top layer), and add a larger surround with screw holes (since